FuadNabi/budget-tracker/README.md

 # 📖 Budget Tracker <a name="about-project"></a>

-> Budget Tracker provides track of daily transaction that helps make wise financial desicions.
+> Budget Tracker is a website that provides a track of daily transactions that helps make wise financial decisions.

  ![screenshot](app/assets/images/Screenshot-2023-03-29-181410.png)
  ![screenshot](app/assets/images/Screenshot-2023-03-29-181349.png)